 If you woke up this morning with more health than illness you are more blessed than the million people who will not survive this week.”– Elephant Journal

-When you’re having a tough moment, take the time to list out three things you’re grateful for.
+When you’re having a tough moment, take the time to list out three things you’re grateful for, in your life and business.
 It will remind you that you really do live an amazing life and just being alive is a precious gift.

 2) Stop acting as if you don’t have enough.